Skip to main content

 Your code is A B C, 1 2 3.

 Migrating from Sonic 3?
 The recommended delimiter format has changed in Sonic 3.5.
-Use spaces between characters and commas between groups instead of commas between characters and periods between groups.
-The old format still works on sonic-3 snapshots but is no longer recommended going forward.
+Separate characters with spaces or commas and put a comma between groups.
+Don’t put periods between characters or mix commas and periods, this format still works on sonic-3 snapshots but is not recommended for Sonic 3.5.

 ScenarioOld (Sonic 3)New (Sonic 3.5)